francomsilva/francomsilva/README.md

 - 👋 Hi, I’m Franco.
 - I'm currently a CS Student at Rutgers University.
 - I am currently mastering Java, and plan on learning other langagues.
-- I also have experience in HTML, CSS, Javascript, and Orcacle Data Bases.
+- I also have experience in HTML, CSS, Javascript, and Orcacle SQL.
 All of which was from highschool.

 <!---
 frankittens/frankittens is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.